nextcord/nextcord/docs/discord.rst

     .. image:: /images/discord_oauth2_perms.png
         :alt: The permission checkboxes with some permissions checked.

 7. Now the resulting URL can be used to add your bot to a server.
-Copy and paste the URL into your browser or Discord client, choose a server to invite the bot to, and click "Authorize".
+Copy and paste the URL into your browser, choose a server to invite the bot to, and click "Authorize".

 .. note::